All Episodes

 Oh, what I wanted to say about ghost dope, because this is something people don't even realize.

-And that means you sold X exorbitant amount of drugs in the world.
+And that means you sold X exorbitant amount of drugs.

-So they sentence you based on an astronomical amount of drugs, even though you like a made-up number of a made-up number, and they're allowed to do that.
+So they sentence you based on an astronomical amount of drugs, even though a made-up number of a made up number and they're allowed to do that.

 What you can just say, like, no, but it's not based in anything.

-Just electing better judges because the judges are responsible for sentencing.
+Just electing better judges because the judges are responsible for sex.

 I think prosecutors should care about the truth.

-They should care about prosecuting the right people for the right crimes, and they shouldn't be rewarded for convictions because that if you think about it, like prosecutors are usually very smart, very, you know, probably like come from Ivy League schools, best in their classes, they're competitive.
+They should care about prosecuting the right people for the right crimes and they shouldn't be rewarded for convictions because that, if you think about it, like prosecutors are usually very smart, very, you know, probably like come from Ivy League schools, best in their classes.

 I think there are a lot, there's a lot we could do.